budel/Mensa-Bot/README.md

 python3 mensa_bot.py
 ```

-I recommend putting it in a crontab with `crontab -e`.
+I recommend putting it in a crontab with `crontab -e`, e.g. to run it every weekday at 10:30 AM.
 ```
-0 0 * * 1-5 /path/to/python-venv/bin/python3 /path/to/Mensa-Bot/mensa_bot.py > /path/to/log/output.log 2>&1
+30 10 * * 1-5 /path/to/python-venv/bin/python3 /path/to/Mensa-Bot/mensa_bot.py > /path/to/log/output.log 2>&1
 ```

 ## Thanks